 1. Best practices call for it.

-National guidelines recommend that police involvement in mental health crises be minimized & used only in rare and exceptional situations.
+National guidelines recommend that police involvement in crisis services be minimized & used only in rare and exceptional situations.

 2. Stigma reduction requires it.

-Embedding police in mental health crisis services reinforces pervasive stereotypes that people with mental health issues are risky, threatening, & dangerous.
+Embedding police in crisis services reinforces pervasive stereotypes that people with mental health issues are risky & dangerous.